OpenZeppelin/compound-monitoring/defender/README.md

 Future plans:

-- Learn if serverless [environment variables](https://adamdelong.com/serverless-environment-variables/) available inside of Autotasks
+- Learn if serverless [environment variables](https://adamdelong.com/serverless-environment-variables/) are available inside of Autotasks
 - If so, some additional Autotask parameters may be migrated to the serverless.yml file